When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 A blown fuse

 ABS fuse functions like other electrical systems.
-The fuse protects the ABS system and can blow if there is an electrical surge.
+The fuse protects the ABS system and can blow during an electrical surge.
 Check the fuse; if it’s blown, replace it with a new fuse.
 If the fuse blows again, then there is a short circuit in the ABS system; check the pump motor or ABS computer.

-The fuse is found in the fuse panel underneath the dashboard or under the hood in the power distribution center.
+The fuse is located in the fuse panel under the dashboard or in the power distribution center under the hood.

 Low brake fluid

 The ABS light on the dashboard is a sign that either the brake fluid escaped from the system through a leak or evaporation or that the fluid level dropped but wasn’t picked up by the sensor.
-In case the brake fluid level drops and the ABS light comes on and off, then the sensor needs replacing as it’s defective.
+If the brake fluid level drops and the ABS light comes on and off, the sensor needs to be replaced, as it’s defective.

-The ABS fluid level sensor is vital to the overall functioning of the anti-lock braking system; a failure can affect the rest of the system.
-Therefore, if you suspect the fluid level sensor is faulty or the ABS light came on, then do a thorough vehicle diagnosis or contact an expert mechanic to find out if the ABS fluid level sensor needs a replacement or if there is a different issue to be addressed.
+The ABS fluid level sensor is vital to the anti-lock braking system’s overall functioning; a failure can affect the rest of the system.
+Therefore, if you suspect the fluid level sensor is faulty or the ABS light came on, perform a thorough vehicle diagnosis or contact an expert mechanic to determine whether the ABS fluid level sensor needs to be replaced or if there is a different issue to address.

 Abnormal signals arising from wheel sensors.

 Your ABS uses the brakes to stabilize the vehicle in slippery situations.
 A problem with this system is that the vehicle may not stop quickly.
 The abnormal wheel sensor light is a precautionary warning mechanism that you have a problem that needs urgent attention.
-Usually, the ABS light automatically activates when you engage in emergency braking where the wheel locks happen.
+Usually, the ABS light automatically activates when you engage in emergency braking, when the wheels lock.

-However, if the ABS flue level sensor fails and the level is below a specific point, it leaves the vehicle prone to an unexpected wheel lock.
-The vehicle tires skid when the ABS system is malfunctioning, and you engage heavy braking.
+However, if the ABS fluid level sensor fails and the fluid level drops below a specific point, the vehicle becomes prone to unexpected wheel lock.
+The vehicle’s tires skid when the ABS system malfunctions and you engage heavy braking.
 Essentially, the vehicle takes more time to come to a stop.
-This is what causes the abs light to come on and go off.
+This is what causes the ABS light to come on and go off.

 How Do You Diagnose the ABS Problem?

-ABS system works with the braking system to maintain control in case of heavy braking in an emergency like slippery or wet roads.
-Signs of trouble include rapid pulsating brake pedal or slight vibrations.
+ABS system works with the braking system to maintain control in case of heavy braking in an emergency, like slippery or wet roads.
+Signs of trouble include a rapid pulsating brake pedal or slight vibrations.
 To determine the issues, perform the following diagnostic steps.

 Step 1

-Insert the key in the car ignition and turn it on and off to see if the light comes on the dashboard.
-Sometimes, this solves the problem as it resets the code stored in the system memory.
+Insert the key into the car ignition and turn it on and off to see if the dashboard light comes on.
+Sometimes this solves the problem by resetting the code stored in system memory.
 This is how to reset the ABS light without a scan tool.

-In case the issue persists, take the vehicle to an auto shop for a scan to locate and fix the code.
+If the issue persists, take the vehicle to an auto shop for a diagnostic scan to locate and fix the code.

 Step 2